Generalized saturation game: -saturation games

 The case of counting $P_4$'s is in many ways similar to the one of counting $P_3$'s in the same setting, and much of our setup and approach from the previous section can be used here as well.
 Having this in mind, along with the fact that we do not aim at determining the exact values of the score for all $n$ but rather some non-trivial upper and lower bounds, we will present proofs in a more condensed fashion.

-Let us first observe that in a saturated $S_4$-free graph the numbers of $P_3$'s and $P_4$'s are the same on all connected components except on triangles, where each such component has three $P_3$'s and zero $P_4$'s.
+Let us first observe that in a saturated $S_4$-free graph the numbers of copies of $P_3$ and $P_4$ are the same on all connected components except on triangles, where each such component has three copies of $P_3$ and zero copies of $P_4$.
 One immediate consequence follows. \begin{obs} $s_i(n, \# P_4, S_4) \leq s_i(n, \# P_3, S_4)$. \end{obs}

 It will again be useful to define the \emph{deficit of the game} as $s_i(n, \# P_4, S_4)-n$.
 We will show that this value is between $-1$ and $-3$, except for several small values of $n$.
 Also, we use a short notation $[n]_i$ to denote the game on $n$ vertices, with $i$ being $1$ or $2$ depending if Max or Mini is first to play.
 With slight abuse of notation, we also use $[n]_i$ to denote the game deficit under optimal play.